 Should new age law protect children?

-The Equality Commission and the Northern Ireland Commissioner for Children and Young People (NICCY) cordially invite you to a free half day event to explore our joint recommendations on legislation to protect children and young people from discrimination when accessing goods, facilities and services.
+The Equality Commission and the Northern Ireland Commissioner for Children and Young People (NICCY) held a half day event to explore our joint recommendations on legislation to protect children and young people from discrimination when accessing goods, facilities and services.

-Robin Allen QC and Dee Masters BL will provide a legal perspective of the proposals.
+Robin Allen QC and Dee Masters BL provided a legal perspective of the proposals.
 The practical impacts of the recommendations, including the effect of non implementation, will be considered.

 The Equality Commission and NICCY believe that people of all ages, including children and young people, should be protected against unlawful age discrimination and harassment when accessing goods, facilities and services, for example, health care or education.